Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Background

-In a neural network $f$, the functionality of a neuron is the mapping from the input space to the one-dimensional output space of the neuron, i.e., $f_{i}^{(k)}: \mathcal{X}\to\mathbb{R}$, where $f_{i}^{(k)}$ is the $i$-th neuron of the $k$-th layer.
-Mathematically, the functionality of a neuron $f_i^{(k)}$ is a highly non-convex function.
-In practice, it is approximated by a set of normal samples $\{\bm{x}_j\}_{j=1}^{n}$ and characterized as a vector $\nf(k,i)$:
+In a neural network $f$, the functionality of a neuron is the mapping from the input space to the one-dimensional output space of the neuron.
+For the $i$-th neuron of the $k$-th layer, its functionality is defined as $f_{i}^{(k)}: \mathcal{X}\to\mathbb{R}$.
+Mathematically, $f_i^{(k)}$ is a highly non-convex function.
+In practice, it can be approximated by a set of normal samples $\{\bm{x}_j\}_{j=1}^{n}$ and characterized as a vector denoted as $\nf(k,i)$:

 We refer to the vector form neuron functionality $\nf(k,i)$ as the \emph{neuron vector}\footnote{This is also called activation vector in some other work~\cite{morcos_insights_2018}, but it is \emph{different} from layer output on a single sample.} in this work.
 To the extent of our knowledge, the concept of neuron functionality was first formally introduced in \cite{gedeon_indicators_1995} to prune neural networks by identifying neurons with similar functionalities.